aws-controllers-k8s/community/docs/content/docs/user-docs/install.md

 Individual ACK service controllers may be in different maintenance phases and follow separate release cadences.
 Please check the [project stages][proj-stages] and [maintenance phases][maint-phases] of the ACK service controllers you wish to install, including how controllers are [released and versioned][rel-ver].
 Controllers in a preview maintenance phase have at least one container image and Helm chart released to a public repository.

 {{% hint title="Be mindful of maintenance phases" %}}
-Check the [project stage][proj-stages] and [maintenance phase][maint-phases] of the ACK service controller you wish to install.
+Check the [project stage](../../community/releases/#project-stages) and [maintenance phase](../../community/releases/#maintenance-phases) of the ACK service controller you wish to install.
 Be aware that controllers in a preview maintenance phase may have significant and breaking changes introduced in a future release.
 {{% /hint %}}

 [proj-stages]: ../../community/releases/#project-stages